artsy/eigen/docs/preferred_practices.md

 ### Navigation

 We use `react-navigation` for navigating between screens.

-For adding a screen that corresponds to a page on artsy.net use the `navigate(<route-name>)` function and add a new route.
+For adding a screen that corresponds to a page on artsy.net add a new route and use the `navigate(<route-name>)` function.
+Navigation will then be handled for you.
+And that's how it's done: (add links to code here).

-In iOS we use the Native Switchboard.

 See our documentation on adding a route for more details: [Adding a new route](https://github.com/artsy/eigen/blob/main/docs/adding_a_new_route.md).

+#### iOS and android Navigation

+- For native iOS code we use the **Native Switchboard**.

+- On android we use **react-navigation** for navigating between screens on iOS in many places we still use native code via the ARScreenPresenterModule class.
+We are actively working on using react-navigation everywhere.

+For the most part you don't have to worry about this.

 ### Analytics and tracking